oliver-breen/New-Algorithm-for-Post-Quantum-Cryptography/README.md

 - The `key_generation.py` file is currently a disabled RSA keygen example (wrapped in a docstring).
 - `kyber_dilithium_hqc.py` contains placeholders only and does not implement those schemes.
 - `results_v2.md` contains a baseline test template with sample data, not verified benchmarks.

-- Falcon signatures use a C++ extension and require GMP, pybind11, and a C++20 compiler to build.
+Falcon signatures are now fully supported and build successfully on Windows using MSYS2/MinGW, GMP, pybind11, and a C++20 compiler.
+See the build instructions above for details.

 ## 📄 License